dijitle/kubernetes/README.md

   - 3x raspberry pi 3s w/1GB RAM for master nodes
   - 4x raspberry pi 4s w/4GB RAM for worker nodes
     - One of these will be my NFS and loadbalancing server
+- 7 PoE raspberry pi hats
+- 4 128GB usb 3 flash drives
 - Router running dd-wrt firmware
-- 8 port network switch
+- 8 port network switch with PoE
-- 12V 240 watt powersupply
-- 7x USB buck converters
-- USB cables (type C for rpi 4s)
-- Ethranet cables
+- 9 Ethranet cables
-- Wire for soldering buck converters
+  - 7 for pis
-- portable hard drive + enclosure with USB 3
+  - 1 router to switch
+  - 1 router to internet

 ### Network Topology